tarwn/lessthandot-hugo/blogs/content/posts/2011-09-30-2011-quarter-3-goals-kicking.md

 type: post
 date: 2011-09-30T10:58:00+00:00
 ID: 1333
-excerpt: It’s the end of the third quarter.
+excerpt: It's the end of the third quarter.
 What a fun year!
 url: /index.php/datamgmt/dbprogramming/2011-quarter-3-goals-kicking/
 views:
   - 2875